RSV Vaccine

 • When the vaccine was given during the recommended period of 32 to 36 weeks of pregnancy, preterm births occurred in 4.2% of vaccinated pregnant people compared to 3.7% of those unvaccinated.10-12 These small differences were not statistically significant, meaning they could have happened by chance.

 • It's important to know that in Canada, up to 8% of babies are born prematurely, which is the typical rate for the general population.
-This means the rates of preterm birth seen in the study are actually lower than what we expect in real life.4
+This means the rates of preterm births seen in the study are lower than what we expect in real life.4

 • In regions like Canada, the US, and Europe, studies have shown no difference in the rate of preterm births between those who received the RSVpreF vaccine and those who didn’t.4,13